 To clean the body, apply mild soap to the washcloth.
 Clean creases behind the ear, underarm, neck and diaper area.
 Also remember to clean the hands, between fingers and toes.

-Once your baby umbilical cord is fallen off and healed or if circumcised ensure the baby is healed.
-It might take two to three weeks.
-This is the right time to submerge your baby in water or start the tub bath.
+Once your baby umbilical cord is fallen off and healed or if circumcised this is the right time to submerge your baby in water or start the tub bath.

 Bonus video how to sponge bath you’re newborn